singnet/dev-portal/tutorials/cpp-service.md

 comments: true

 # Hero section
-title: How to Write a SingularityNET Service in Python
+title: How to Write a SingularityNET Service in C++
-description: This is an example page that you can use as a base for when adding new content.
+description: Getting started with C++ for your AI Service

 # extralink box
 extralink: